 Integrating SQLFluff into your dbt workflow is quite straightforward.
 If you are working as the only developer, then you obviously have a clear understanding of how you want to style your code.
 When working with a team, you would first need to communicate and explain why it's important to have certain style rules.

-A favourable result from this discussion would involve establishing an initial set of agreed-upon rules to adhere to.
-Additionally, you may consider implementing these rules for a specific section of the project, especially if it’s extensive and encompasses multiple dbt projects.
+A favorable result from this discussion would involve establishing an initial set of agreed-upon rules to adhere to.
+Additionally, you may consider implementing these rules for a specific section of the project, especially if it's extensive and encompasses multiple dbt projects.

 Taking into account that you already have a dbt project, let's install the necessary packages:$ pip install sqlfluff sqlfluff-templater-dbt